iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

   - Release
 ---

-Since its beta release in 2017 DVC has grown to be an essential tool for many data science teams.
+Since its beta release in 2017, DVC has become an essential tool for many data science teams.
 Its data versioning capabilities, reproducible pipelines, and experiment tracking features are at the core of our ecosystem of open MLOps tools.

-Today we are proud to launch a new product that extends the ways in which ML teams can use DVC: our extension for Visual Studio Code.
+Today we are proud to launch a new product that extends how ML teams can use DVC: our extension for Visual Studio Code.

 With the VS Code extension, you can control your datasets, run experiments, view